 Nuytten ("Jean de Florette") brings visual and emotional breadth to the biographical story in the way he utilizes French settings amid seasonal changes, all the while examining the human forms that excite Camille Claudel’s artistic mind.

-Nuytten (the director of the classic "Jean de Florette") brings scope to the story in the way he utilizes French settings in the contexts of seasonal changes, all the while examining the human forms that excite the artists.
-When Rodin and Claudel position a nude model together for the first time it comes as a pure moment of artistic creation.
-The model poses on a turntable that exposes every crease and crevice of her carefully poised body.
-The effect is urgently erotic, yet passively resigned to an area of passive exhibitionism.
+When Rodin and Claudel position a nude model together for the first time, it arrives as a pure moment of inventive creation.
+The model (played by Ariane Kah) poses on a turntable that exposes every crease and crevice of her carefully poised body.
+The effect is urgently erotic, and yet passively resigned to an area of passive exhibitionism.

-Gérard Depardieu's flawless performances as the egotistical Auguste Rodin is crucial to providing the romantic fire that burns between Rodin and Claudel.
-He is a cunning manipulator of passion.
+Gérard Depardieu's flawless portrayal of the egotistical Auguste Rodin is crucial to stoking the romantic fire that burns between Rodin and Claudel.
+He is a cunning manipulator of passions.
 The couple's unwieldy romance burns out under pressures contributed to as much by Camille's drowning desire to possess him as by Rodin's jealous wife.
-Also, Rodin is too established in his duties to the art world to allow any woman to fetter his ideals of liberty and entitlement.
+Mostly though, Rodin is too established in his duties to the art world to allow any woman to fetter his ideals of liberty and entitlement.